core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 # IANA Considerations {#iana}

-TBD.

-This document registers one attribute value in the Resource Type (rt=) registry established with {{!RFC6690}} and appends to the definition of one CoAP Response Code in the CoRE Parameters Registry.

 <!-- TBD: Redo this section.
 Need to add the ct and rt similar to the ones below